by: Dirk Stans

 the same high-quality standards as the original prototype.

-Another important aspect of industrialisation is supply-chain management.
+Another important aspect of industrialization is supply-chain management.
 Manufacturers need to ensure that

 all components are available in the quantities required for mass production.
 This often involves negotiating